How to build a user onboarding strategy that grows with you

 2. Do users know what to do next?
 Are the directions obvious?
 Do users have the motivation, ability, and triggers to move forward?

 Answering these questions ensures two things.
 First, your product design removes barriers to success.
-Second, your onboarding flow actively guides users to their “aha” moment with clarity and purpose.
+Second, your onboarding flow actively guides users to their “aha” moment with clarity and purpose by helping them complete key tasks.

 4. Use a combination of channels